 Tucked away in the Wayanad district of Kerala, is the quaint little hill station of Meppadi.
 Luxuriant plantations of coffee, tea, cardamom, pepper and rubber, stretch as far as the eye can see.

 Meppadi is an unexplored area with acres of verdant vegetation, gurgling streams, mist covered mountains and colourful birds.
 Fast-flowing rivers cut across the undulating panorama and lend a picture-postcard look to the whole region.

 From Mudumalai, you drive up the hills to Ooty, established as a hill resort by the British in the 19th century.
 It has a lingering touch of the Raj in the English cottages, clubs, boarding schools and churches.
-You stay at The Tryst in nearby Coonoor for two nights.

 You drive via Coimbatore to Kodaikanal, a journey that affords breathtaking views of the hills and valleys.
 You stay for two nights at Elephant Valley, located in the Palni hills of the Western Ghats, an area which is one of the 25 Biodiversity hotspots of the planet.

 Elephant Valley is a 100 acre nature reserve and organic farm which welcomes ecologically minded tourists.
 The resort is run by a team of individuals from different corners of the planet who share the aim of living in harmony with nature.